 >90% detection probability within 8µsec

-Once a 10 MHz preamble (802.11p) has been detected, the medium will be declared busy for at least 10 seconds.
+Once a 10 MHz preamble (802.11p) has been detected, the frequency band from 5825-5925MHz will be declared busy for at least 10 seconds.
 During a busy period, the DSRC channels will continue to be monitored, and any new DSRC packet detection will extend the CCA busy state for ten seconds from the time of detection.

-The maximum time of transmission for any packet in the U-NII-4 band will be 3 msec
+The maximum time of transmission for any U-NII-4 packet will be 3 msec

-There are some differences between the timing parameters between 802.11p and 802.11ac; these would need to be resolved [16].
+Note that several of the numeric values listed above are intended to be subject to further discussion.
+There are also some differences between the timing parameters between 802.11p and 802.11ac; these would need to be resolved [16].

 Note that this proposal is a hybrid of traditional CCA and DFS.
-It uses standard 802.11 CCA (in a 10 MHz bandwidth) for detection of the primary DSRC user, taking advantage of very specific knowledge of the primary signal characteristics.
+It uses standard 802.11 CCA (in a 10 MHz bandwidth) for detection of the DSRC user, taking advantage of very specific knowledge of the primary signal characteristics.
 It also employs CCA not only on the channel of intended operation, but also on other DSRC channels.
 Most importantly, once detection has occurred, the CCA function will define the channel state as busy, i.e. unavailable for unlicensed transmissions, for a relatively long period compared to normal CCA deference.
 In this way, CCA-based detection resembles DFS in structure.
 On the other hand, the non-occupancy is likely to be significantly shorter than the 30 minute silence period requirement for DFS.
-There is also no separate channel availability check as in DFS; this is combined with the 10 second busy holdover time after the previous detection.
+There is also no separate channel availability check as in DFS; this is combined with the 10 second busy holdover time after the most recent detection.
 Finally, there is no distinct channel move time; once a DSRC transmission is detected, unlicensed use of the band ceases immediately.

 While this approach specifically leverages commonality between unlicensed Wi-Fi and licensed DSRC signals, it could in theory also be employed by non-Wi-Fi devices wishing to share the band on an unlicensed basis.
 From a technical perspective, any device can implement this detection function.
 From a practical perspective, non-Wi-Fi devices would likely not find adding this CCA mechanism cost effective, so sharing based on CCA-detection would likely be limited to Wi-Fi devices.